Lukla Airport: A Passenger's Nightmare

 Short Runways

-Lukla Airport might be the only airport with a short runway in the world.
-Generally, most international airports have long runways extending up to 10,000 feet; however, Lukla only has 1,729 feet long runway, which is really scary.
+Lukla has one of the shortest runways of any commercial airport in the world: just 527 metres (1,729 feet) long, with a gradient of nearly 12%, a mountain wall at one end and a sheer drop into the valley at the other.
+Generally, most international airports have long runways extending up to 10,000 feet; however, Lukla only has a 1,729-foot runway, which is really scary.

 It's the surrounding mountains and the direction of the airport that sits in between it, which makes piloting hard in the air, but when it comes to landing, short runways are the great thing to deal with because it can be the last moment of your life if you don't handle it properly.